srijanshukla18/kubectl-smart/examples.md

 ## 📋 The Three Core Commands

-kubectl-smart provides exactly three commands that cover all Kubernetes debugging scenarios:
+kubectl-smart provides three focused commands for common Kubernetes debugging scenarios:

 ### 1. 🔍 `diag` - Root-Cause Analysis
 **When to use**: When something is broken and you need to know why